psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 :class: dropdown
 [Hampshire Advertiser - Saturday 27 February 1847](https://britishnewspaperarchive.co.uk/viewer/bl/0000494/18470227/002/0008)

 FREE PUBLIC HOUSE WITH BREWERY COMPLETE.— TO LET with immediate possession if required, in a first-rate situation, being at the centre of the Town of Newport, where the Cattle Market is held.
 The House is convenient, with capital spirit shop, 2 parlours, large club-room, sitting-room, with 9 good bed-rooms, tap, kitchen, cellar, Sec.
 The above desirable premises offer a good opportunity to any person with a small capital for carrying on an extensive trade in the Wine and Spirit line— also with a genuine Home Brewed Beer trade, there being but few houses of toe kind in toe town.
-For further particulars, apply to Mr. HENRY ROPER, House and Estate Agent, West Cowes, Isle of Wigbt.
+For further particulars, apply to Mr. HENRY ROPER, House and Estate Agent, West Cowes, Isle of Wight.

 ```